 Storage and reheating

-Steamed jam pudding is at its best when enjoyed soon after its cooked but it can be stored for up to 3 days, covered, within the refrigerator.
+Steamed jam pudding is at its best when enjoyed soon after it has cooked but it can be stored for up to 3 days, covered, within the refrigerator.

-Any flavour of fruit jam that you prefer is perfect for steamed puddings, such as strawberry, raspberry, blueberry, bramble/blackberry, apricot, ginger preserve, rhubarb and ginger preserve, gooseberry, cherry, plum, apple, etc.
+Any flavour of fruit jam is perfect for steamed puddings, such as strawberry, raspberry, blueberry, bramble/blackberry, apricot, ginger preserve, rhubarb and ginger preserve, gooseberry, cherry, plum, apple, etc.

-If black currant jam is used then the pudding can be called a black-cap pudding which was popular during the British mid 1800s.
+If black currant jam is used then the pudding can be called a black-cap pudding which was popular during the Victorian British era mid 1800s.

 Yes.
-If preferred omit the jam and replace with golden syrup, black treacle, molasses, corn syrup, date syrup, rice syrup, etc. use about 3-4 tablespoons of syrup at the bottom of the pudding basin and then add the sponge batter on top.
+If preferred omit the jam and replace with golden syrup.
+Use about 5 tablespoons of golden syrup at the bottom of the pudding basin and then add the sponge batter on top.

 📖 Recipe